IriLrnr/EvIBM/DOCUMENTATION.md

 }
 ```

-This is a boolean function, it returns 1 if the individuals are in the range of one another, and 0 if they're not.
-It receives the names of the individuals to compare, the population and the parameters, and returns 0 or 1.
-Because the lattice is a toroid, it one individual could be in range of the other, but in the other side of the lattice, it needs to be checked.
-With a simple circle equation, we can, at the end, determine if one individual is in range of the other.
-The focal's coordinates are `x0` and `y0`, and the mate's are `x` and `y`.

 ##### Compare_Genomes <a name="compare_genomes"></a>

+This is a boolean function, it returns 1 if the individuals are compatible, and 0 otherwise.
+It receives the names of the individuals to compare, the population and the parameters.
+Each genome is a linked list with a head.
+Since the original genome is a string composed of B zeros (ommited), the linked list stores the _loci_ wehere the individual's genome is different from the original, and stores the number of differences in a head.
+When comparing individuals `i` and `j` and their differences from the original genome (`d_i` and `d_j`), we can fall in three cases:
+1. abs(d_i - d_j) > G, that is, the minimum difference between `i` and `j` is bigger than the maximum distance for reproduction
+2. d_i + d_j < G, that is, the maximum differences between `i` and `j` is smaller than the maximum distance for reproduction
+3. abs(d_i - d_j) < G < d_i + d_j

+In cases 1 and 2, there is no need to compare genomes, because in case 1, it is impossible for `i` and `j` to be compatible, and in case 2, it is impossible for them to not be compatible.
+The comparison between genomes is only needed in case 3.

 ```c
 //in genome.c